Gaijin-Store/gaijin-noteit/README.md

 ---

+## 💡 Inspiration

+This project was **inspired by an existing note system** that served as a creative reference during development.
+All code, logic, and structure were **entirely rewritten from scratch** to ensure better performance, optimization, and maintainability while preserving the original idea of immersive in-game notes.

+---

 ## 📜 License & Terms of Use

 This resource is **100% free** and provided for educational and creative use within the FiveM community.